iPhone 15 Series: The Ultimate Buying Guide

 Where things get a little more nuanced, however, is that there is talk about a couple of new models in the form of the iPhone 15 Ultra and the iPhone 15 Flip, with the former being an even more premium version of the Pro Max model and the latter being Apple’s first flip and/or foldable iPhone model.

 There are currently multiple reports online discussing both of these “new” iPhone models, complete with official patent documents and leaks from apparent Apple insiders.
+There is also talk of Apple switching from stainless steel to titanium frames for its iPhone 15 Pro models.

 Of course, whenever you’re talking about brand new, completely “different” iPhone models, you have to take things with a pinch of salt.
 But what is the deal with Apple’s iPhone 15 Ultra and iPhone 15 Flip?